 Currently there is only one guide book in print; The Falcon Guide- Rock Climbing Connecticut by David Fasulo, although there have been several other guide books published by the American Alpine Club and the Ragged Mountain Foundation which are out of print.

 This state has tons of climbing, strong ethics and all that information is too much for any one person to take on.
-Please contribute your experiences and knowledge, every contribution is appreciated.
+Please contribute your experiences and knowledge, contributions are greatly appreciated.

 Check out Connecticut Climbers and Mountaineers and The Ragged Mountain Foundation